THE BIRDCAGE

 And the longer you stay…

-The more the cage starts to feel like identity.
+the more the cage starts to feel like identity.

 We weren’t created to live contained.